digipres/publications/ipres/ipres-2014/papers/defining-a-roadmap-for-economically-efficient-digital-curation-a.md

   of digital curation and to critically assess the efficiency and sustainability of their own services and solutions. \n\n "
 creators:
-- Grindley, Neil
+- Neil Grindley
-- Haage, Katarina
+- Katarina Haage
-- Stokes, Paul
+- Paul Stokes
 date: null
 document_url: https://services.phaidra.univie.ac.at/api/object/o:378135/download
 grand_parent: iPRES